xiaoylu/leetcode_category/Cplusplus/Readme.md

     p->non_virtual_function();
 ```

+A base class pointer can point to a derived class object.
+But we can only access
+* base class member
+* virtual functions in base class
+using the base class pointer

 VTable & Vpointer
 ---
 In the heap, at the top of an object's memory, a virtual pointer points to the code stack of a class.
 Every class has a vtable.
 The vtable maps the child's overrided function to its own implementation, instead of its derived class's virtual function.
 However, if a class does not provide customized implementation, the vtable still maps this function to its derived class's virtual function.